A New Lemoine-Type Circle Construction: A New Lemoine-Type Construction

-Here, we present the main result: a new Lemoine-type Circle, which fits nicely with the one discovered by Q.T.
-Bui in 2006.
-A unique property of this circle is that it does not belong to the family of Tucker Circles, unlike the currently known Lemoine Circles.
-This distinction makes its proof significantly more complex.
+Here, we present the main result: a new Lemoine-type circle construction that is closely related to the construction introduced by Q. T. Bui in 2006.
+Unlike the Lemoine circles considered above, the resulting circle does not belong to the family of Tucker circles.
+This distinction makes the proof considerably more complex.

 \begin{theorem} Let $ABC$ be a triangle with a circumcircle $\omega$.
 Let $A', B', C'$ denote the intersections of the lines $AL, BL, CL$ with the circumcircle $\omega$ (distinct from $A, B, C$).
 The circle $\omega_1$, passing through points $A'$ and $L$, tangent to $\omega$ at $A'$, intersects the line $BC$ at points $A_b$ and $A_c$.
 The circle $\omega_2$, passing through points $B'$ and $L$, tangent to $\omega$ at $B'$, intersects the line $CA$ at points $B_c$ and $B_a$.
 The circle $\omega_3$, passing through points $C'$ and $L$, tangent to $\omega$ at $C'$, intersects the line $AB$ at points $C_a$ and $C_b$.
 Then, the points $A_b$, $A_c$, $B_a$, $B_c$, $C_a$, $C_b$ lie on a single circle.
 This circle is not a Tucker circle, and its center $M$ lies on the line $OL$ and satisfies $LM = \frac{3}{4}\cdot LO$. \end{theorem}